ergo70/TRAKTOR/doc/TRAKTOR_tuorial.md

 |3|Hello, Node 2|
 |4|Hello again, Node 2|

 And that's it.
 A fully functional three node multimaster replicating cluster with vanilla PostgreSQL servers.
+The hard work of designing a conflict free schema begins now.
+Stay tuned.